-This guide walks you through setting up Chamber for your organization, from signup to submitting your first workload.
+This guide walks you through setting up Chamber for your organization, from requesting access to submitting your first workload.

 Prerequisites